 BP owns five refineries in the U.S., two of which, like Texas City, were acquired in the late 19990's when the company purchased Amoco and Atlantic Richfield Co.
 Since the March explosion, BP's Texas City plant suffered two other serious incidents which caused no injuries or deaths, but the CSB maintains that all three incidents, as well as a fatal incident that occurred before the March explosion raised questions about the adequacy of BP's safety systems.

-that it would accept the recommendation.
+BP has announced that it would accept the recommendation.
 BP Group chief executive John Browne stated that

 Today’s recommendation from the CSB is a welcome development and we take it seriously.